pbiggar/phc/doc/manual/representingphp.rst

 <para>The higher the number of ``elseif``s, the greater the level of
 nesting.
-This transformation is &ldquo;hidden&rdquo; by the unparser.</para>
+This transformation is "hidden" by the unparser.</para>

 </section>
 <section>